緊急事態! ローズウッド 規制の裏側に迫る 第四弾 - TC楽器 - TCGAKKI

 Gibson is a brand that is indispensable when talking about acoustic guitars, and has established itself as one of the top two brands with Martin.

 Since the 1930s and 1940s, Gibson has set various standards in the history of acoustic guitars, including the use of mahogany side backs and ebony fingerboards, and the use of maple for side backs, which other manufacturers were not actively using at the time.
-Depending on the time period, rosewood-type woods are often used as the main material, and in recent years, due to the shortage of materials, not only traditional but also previously unused woods are being used.
+In recent years, due to the shortage of materials, Gibson has begun to use not only traditional woods but also woods that had not been used before.

 This is a J-15, a round-shoulder type, starting with Gibson's traditional J-45.

-Compared to the main regular models such as J-45 and J-50, this model has been developed in recent years as a reasonably priced model.
+Compared to the main regular models such as J-45 and J-50, the J-15 has been developed in recent years as a reasonable model.

 Unlike the main mahogany model, the side backs are made of walnut and the necks are made of maple.

 This model has a pleasantly deep attack that is bright and snappy.
-You can experience the good rise of the walnut without being noisy.
+You can experience the good rise of the walnut without the loudness of the walnut.

 Postscript

-the spread of "post-rosewood" including these woods has been widely spreading,
+The spread of "post-rosewood" such as these has been widely spreading,

 As was the case with new hakaranda, the appeal and value of the wood itself is increasingly being appreciated!

-New and varied species of rosewood are emerging, even within other species,
+New varieties of rosewood are emerging, as well as other species,

-The other species are also emerging with unique and attractive woods that are slipping into the roles that rosewood used to play,
+We are seeing more and more unique and attractive woods emerging from other species that are slipping into the roles that rosewood used to play,

 Leave a comment